 Another case involved British buyers who commissioned a small firm (which turned out not to be a registered impresa) to renovate their property.
 They agreed on price and established the project timescale.
-Money exchanged hands, although with no receipts and with no formal contract or agreement in place.
+Money exchanged hands, but without receipts and with no formal contract or agreement in place.
 The contractors started work, but then continued to ask for more money.
 Eventually they ceased all communication with their clients, leaving them not only out of pocket, but with an unfinished house, for which they have had to pay additional sums of money to complete.
-The contractors have since disappeared, and without a formal identity, they are now difficult to trace.
+The contractors have since disappeared and, without a formal identity, they are now difficult to trace.

-After a number of preliminary hearings, the Judge ordered the defendants to not only pay the full invoice amount outstanding, but ordered them to pay costs and interest as well.
+After a number of preliminary hearings, the Judge ordered the defendants not only to pay the full invoice amount outstanding, but ordered them to pay costs and interests as well.

 The mechanism used by the courts is called the decreto ingiuntivo.
 Simply put, this is the means by which the Judge orders a debtor to pay his or debt within a given timescale (40 days).
 The decreto ingiuntivo becomes effective after the 40 days.
 If the debtor fails to pay, enforcement proceedings begin to seize his or her personal assets.
 If the defendant disputes the debt, he or she must apply to set aside the judgment within the 40 days.